manbbo/globoapp/README.md

 An app for Globo Challenge at Mega Hack

 ## Packages I've used

+Above are the packages and/or features used to build this project
 - [Carousel Slider](https://pub.dev/packages/carousel_slider)
 - [Splash Screen - included into Flutter App](https://flutter.dev/docs/development/ui/advanced/splash-screen)